 You have to use a knife and a fork to come at this pizza.
 The right way to eat pizza is with a glass of Italian red wine; we suggest a Chianti.
 Remember, it’s different from Sicilian pizza and pizza al taglio.

 Smoky chorizo, creamy Manchego cheese, salty olives, and crunchy peppers are key ingredients to a Spanish-style pizza.
 The best way to eat this thin-crust pizza is with a sexy Spanish amante by your side and good olive oil drizzled on top.

 Minnesota Style Pizza

 Yes, Minnesota has its own style of pizza.
-Minnesota-style pizza is a thin-crust pizza where the toppings are first, and then the whole shebang is covered to the edge with cheese and finally cut into tasty squares.
+Minnesota-style pizza is a thin-crust pizza where the toppings are first, like freshwater fish from the lakes, and then the whole shebang is covered to the edge with cheese and finally cut into tasty squares.

 Toppings can vary, but usually, Minnesota-style pizza has local ingredients for toppings like smoked Walley, lutefisk, fried cheese curds, and Polish sausage.
 The best way to eat Minnesota-style pizza is with a hat and gloves because it’s damn cold up here.

 Is it okay to eat pizza with a fork and knife?